Photo: Bekka Mongeau

 The Lander Pet Connection is dedicated to saving the lives of homeless Lander-area animals as well as being a support system for the human-animal bond in our community.
 We are helping people with pets and pets without people.
 The LPC is compassion and kindness in action and your generous donations drive our life-saving mission!

 Lander Pipe Band formed in 2001.
-Our mission is to provide quality pipe and drum band music to our community and to honor our region’s Veterans, Military, & 1st Responders.
+Our mission is to provide quality pipe & drum band music to our community and to honor our region’s Veterans, Military, & 1st Responders.
 We provide free instruction, instruments, & uniforms to all members.
-Current membership is 34 people ages 7–65!
+Current membership is 48 people ages 7–65!
 70% of the members are youth.
-Your donations will be used to purchase instruments and uniforms for band members.
+Donations will be used to purchase instruments, supplies, & uniforms for band members.

 • Lander Presents